profile-pic

 • AI-interview Questions & Answers

-So I, uh, I have 6 years of experience in design.
+So I have 6 years of experience in design.
 I started as a graphic designer.
-Uh, then after 2 years of doing graphic designing, I switched to UI UX.
-And currently, I'm working as a senior UI UX with p double I t.
+Then, after 2 years of graphic designing, I switched to UI UX.
+And currently, I'm working as a senior UI UX with PBIT.
 It's an.
-And there I am responsible for UX research, wireframing, and, uh, creating prototypes and final design and improving it after feedbacks as well.
-So, yeah, that is it.
-And before joining PWIP, I was freelancing for almost 2 years.
-There, I worked, uh, with domains like, uh, health tech.
-Uh, and 1, uh, there was a very interesting project I worked on.
-It was for lawyers called SmartLawyer.
-Then there was 1 event management app as well.
-And I worked with 1 more tech.
-And, yeah, before that, I was working with a studio design studio named Urban Stop where I did my intern and worked as a full timer as well.
-Yeah.
-So in this 6 years, I I have worked with so many domains.
-I have upskilled myself a lot, and, uh, my UI part was always strong because I come from a graphic design background.
+And there I am responsible for UX research, wireframing, and creating prototypes and final design and improving it after feedbacks as well.
+So, that is it.
+And before joining PBIT, I was freelancing for almost 2 years.
+There, I worked with domains like health tech.
+And I worked on a very interesting project for lawyers called SmartLawyer.
+Then there was an event management app as well.
+And I worked with another tech company.
+And before that, I was working with a design studio named Urban Stop where I did my internship and worked as a full-time employee as well.
+So in this 6 years, I have worked with so many domains.
+I have upskilled myself a lot, and my UI part was always strong because I come from a graphic design background.
 But with all these years of experience, I think I have good UX knowledge now too.

-So, uh, balancing, uh, design decisions on like, with business requirements, uh, was hard.
-Like, when I started this, uh, design career, I was like, uh, I mean, what is the rule, like, others are doing, and I'm not able to figure it out.
-Right?
-But, uh, with time, I got to know you have to find the middle ground.
-Like, uh, you, as a designer, will always put the you just first, but you have to, uh, take care of the business needs of the company you are working for.
-So finding that middle ground was all I needed to find the equilibrium and take the design decisions properly.
-So what I do, I, uh, before taking design decisions, I, uh, I take stakeholder interviews as much as possible to stay aligned with the stakeholders' needs, like the business requirements as well.
-And while when I create use like, when I do user research, I keep in mind, like, what was the stakeholders' requirements?
-What is the business requirements?
-So according to that, I find the middle ground and then start taking final, uh, uh, design decisions.
-That's how I have been doing, and it has been quite, quite helpful.
-And, uh, there's 1 more thing I want to mention about the business requirements.
-Uh, there was a problem, you know, from the, uh, user side.
-That's why the business is there.
+Balancing design decisions with business requirements was hard.
+When I started my design career, I was unsure what the rules were, like others were doing, and I couldn't figure it out.
+But with time, I learned that you have to find the middle ground.
+As a designer, you'll always put the user first, but you also have to take care of the business needs of the company you're working for.
+Finding that middle ground was all I needed to find equilibrium and make proper design decisions.
+So, before taking design decisions, I take stakeholder interviews as much as possible to stay aligned with stakeholders' needs, including business requirements.
+And during user research, I keep in mind stakeholders' requirements and business requirements.
+According to that, I find the middle ground and then start making final design decisions.
+That's how I've been doing, and it's been quite helpful.
+There's one more thing I want to mention about business requirements.
+There's a problem on the user side, and that's why the business is there.
 So I have to keep in mind that the business is there to solve users' problems.
-They are not there to create more problems.
-Right?
-So taking the design mission, like, keeping the thoughts in mind makes it more easier to align with the business requirements.
-Yes.
+They're not there to create more problems.
+Keeping this in mind makes it easier to align with business requirements.

-Okay.
-So, uh, how do you ensure your designs are accessible to all users?
-When I, uh, start designing, I always have in mind, like, it should be like, accessibility is 1 of the main UX principle I keep in.
+So, how do you ensure your designs are accessible to all users?
+When you start designing, you always have in mind that accessibility is one of the main UX principles you keep in mind.
 Like, it provides inclusivity.
 Right?
-Uh, but, yeah, after creating wireframes, I make a prototype.
-I start gathering feedbacks, uh, from, uh, the team first.
-If the team is doing well, then I send the prototypes to the focus group we have created, uh, like, including all the users, like, we are targeting.
-Uh, so after clear you know, doing that usability testing, I get to know, like, uh, if there are any issues with the design or or is accessible to all, you just have to gathering the feedback.
-III need to make any changes.
+But, yeah, after creating wireframes, I make a prototype.
+I start gathering feedback from the team first.
+If the team is doing well, then I send the prototypes to the focus group we have created, like, including all the users we are targeting.
+So, after doing usability testing, I get to know if there are any issues with the design or if it's accessible to all.
+I need to gather the feedback and make any necessary changes.
 I do those changes.
-And, uh, after, uh, based on those feedback, uh, I create a final design, which again goes for, uh, you know, uh, usability testing.
-And I keep myself in the loop so that I if something I am leaving behind, I'll keep myself in the loop so that the design will be accessible to all users.
+And, after, based on that feedback, I create a final design, which again goes through usability testing.
+And I keep myself in the loop so that I don't leave anything behind, ensuring the design will be accessible to all users.
 And UX is all about accessibility.
 So yeah.

-Okay.
-Uh, describe the time when you had to adapt your design due to, uh, technical constraints.
-Okay.
-Uh, when I'm currently working, uh, is, uh, the when the idea came to me, it was like, oh, you have to design, uh, for MVP.
-Okay.
-So, obviously, I knew there are lots of technical constraints.
-Uh, it's a very early stage.
-It was a very early stage startup.
-Like, no, I won't say early stage.
-It was like a mid stage startup, but they were going into, uh, you know, tech part, like, product part of it, like, very new.
-They were just experimenting about it.
-So, uh, there were lots of, uh, technical constraints, like, uh, we can't use, uh, you know, heavy designs of because we had technical constraints.
-And there was a time where I wanted to use a a lots of, you know, let's say, because, you know, as a designer, we want to explore.
+Describe the time when you had to adapt your design due to technical constraints.
+When I'm currently working, I realized that the idea came to me, it was like, "Oh, you have to design for MVP."
+So, obviously, I knew there were lots of technical constraints.
+It was a very early stage startup, going into the tech part, very new.
+They were just experimenting with it.
+So, there were lots of technical constraints, like, we couldn't use heavy designs because of technical constraints.
+And there was a time where I wanted to use a lot of features, because, as a designer, we want to explore.
+So, I wanted to make the app look bit interesting because it was very simple at first.
+I wanted to add some cool animations and all.
+So I discussed with our chief technical officer, but he said, no, we can't afford that at this point.
+So I came up with a middle ground.
 Right?
-So, uh, I wanted to, uh, make the app look bit interesting because uh, it was very simple at first.
-So I wanted to add some of those cool animations and all.
-So I discussed with our chief technical officer, but he said, no. We can't afford that at this point.
-So I came up with, like, okay.
-Again, the middle ground.
-Right?
-So I came up with, like, few animations, like, which won't be that that tech heavy.
-But, uh, uh, yeah, it will look make the app look more interesting.
-So, yeah, that was the way I had to adapt my design.
-I had to sacrifice my law, like, my creativity, uh, side and think about the business perspective.
-And, yeah, that's all.
+So I came up with a few animations, which wouldn't be that tech-heavy.
+But, it would make the app look more interesting.
+So, that was the way I had to adapt my design.
+I had to sacrifice my creative side and think about the business perspective.
+And, that's all.

-How do you stay updated with the continuous evolution in UX design?
-So, uh, it's like a a thing for me now.
-Uh, I read lots of magazine UX magazines and, uh, lots of, you know, uh, media blogs on medium.
-Like, I follow the whenever I do breakfast, I read UI breakfast, like, like, the magazine, and I am a part of, like, active part of UX subreddit and Twitter group, and then there is Slack.
-There is a group for designers on Slack.
-And, uh, yeah, I follow popular people, like those who have put an impact and still trying to put an impact in this design industry on LinkedIn and go through their post daily on a daily basis.
-Like, I scroll, and I, uh, I read books during weekends because I that's when only I get time to, you know, give a proper concentration to books.
-Uh, I read books.
-Uh, I'm in the list still hooked.
-I am, uh, like, reading it for the 3rd time, I guess, the book hooked.
-And I keep myself updated with, uh, new blogs, new trends, uh, these ways.
-And I, uh, whenever I get even more time, let's say, I get a holiday.
-So I what I do is I just simply go to more bin, and I copy designs because, you know, difference is all we need sometimes.
-So I sit and I copy for, like, design, like, literally from small small details.
-So that's how I stay updated with the UX design trends and tools.
-I mentioned I I am part of lots of WhatsApp groups as well where we, you know, act as a community, and we discuss.
-We debate about design trends and tools.
-Yeah.
-That is 1 of the way I stay updated with the continuous evolution.
+I stay updated with the continuous evolution in UX design by reading lots of UX magazines and media blogs on medium.
+Like, I follow UI Breakfast, a magazine, and I'm an active part of the UX subreddit and Twitter group, and then there's a Slack group for designers.
+And, I follow popular people who have made an impact and are still trying to make an impact in this design industry on LinkedIn, and I go through their posts daily.
+Like, I scroll, and I read books during weekends because that's when I get time to give a proper concentration to books.
+I read books, and I'm still hooked.
+I'm reading it for the third time, the book "Hooked".
+And I keep myself updated with new blogs, new trends, these ways.
+Whenever I get more time, let's say, on holiday, I go to Behance, and I copy designs because, you know, sometimes all we need is a difference.
+So I sit and copy designs for, like, literally small details.
+That's how I stay updated with UX design trends and tools.
+I mentioned I'm part of lots of WhatsApp groups where we act as a community, and we discuss and debate about design trends and tools.
+Yeah, that's one way I stay updated with the continuous evolution.

-Uh, have you had any experience with AB testing, and can you give an example?
-Uh, Yeah.
-I just was, like, talking in the previous question.
-Right?
+Have you had any experience with AB testing, and can you give an example?
+Yes.
 I have experience with AB testing.
-Uh, it it was, uh, for a feature, like, just not a feature.
 It was for a service, actually.
-Uh, for the current organization I am working, we want like, first, we wanted it to just to be a feature or a different service.
-So we created both the things.
-Like, we first, we launched it as not launched.
-We first, we created it with just like a feature.
-And, uh, for the second part, we created it to, like, a service.
-And we did the AB testing, and we got to know we should, uh, do it as a launch it as a different service itself because people need it.
-So, yeah, that's how we created the AB testing.
-I can go into more depth.
-It was about the rise price.
-So, uh, uh, should I yeah.
-I should explain.
-So the rice price, uh, is, like, a thing for the exporters who continuously search about like, you know, they want to know the exact price price.
+For the current organization I am working for, we wanted to decide between a feature and a different service.
+So we created both things.
+We first created it as a feature.
+And for the second part, we created it as a service.
+We then did the AB testing, and we found that we should launch it as a different service itself because people needed it.
+So, that's how we created the AB testing.
+It was about the rise in price.
+The rice price is a thing for exporters who continuously search for the exact price.
 It helps them in their export business because rice price differs from state to state a lot.
 So for that, they need the exact rice price.
-So before rice price is a different service, which is live right now, and we are receiving very good feedback about it.
-Uh, before our Rise Price was a service, it was just a part of export costing tool, which is a different service.
-So people who used to go there and see the export costing, uh, to the like, while they were doing the export costing, they used to see the rice prices, but now they can see the rice prices, uh, like, different it's all different service.
-Like, people are there who doesn't want to do export costing.
-Like, they don't wanna calculate the costing.
-They just wanna know the rice price.
+Before, rice price was a different service, which is live right now, and we are receiving very good feedback about it.
+Before our Rise Price was a service, it was just a part of an export costing tool, which is a different service.
+People who used to go there to see the export costing would also see the rice prices, but now they can see the rice prices as a separate service.
+Like, people are there who don't want to do export costing; they just want to know the rice price.
 So it was a very good decision.
-So it took a from business point of view, it was really good too because, you know, rise price is a different plan and export costing is a different plan.
+From a business point of view, it was really good too because Rise Price is a different plan and export costing is a different plan.